vuepress/core/docs/reference/plugin/theme-data.md

 <NpmBadge package="@vuepress/plugin-theme-data" />

-Provide client data for your theme, with VuePress [i18n](../../guide/i18n.md) support.
+Provide config data for your theme, with VuePress [i18n](../../guide/i18n.md) support.

 This plugin is mainly used to develop themes, and has been integrated into the default theme.
 You won't need to use it directly in most cases.